Allan Ssewanyana: Career and politics

+Ssewanyana intended to run as an independent candidate for the 2026 elections after failing to secure the party ticket.

+He lost his MP seat to Zahara Luyirika during the 2026 elections.

 Personal details

-Allan Ssewanyana is married to Lydia Ssewanyana and they have two children.
+Allan Ssewanyana is married to Lydia Ssewanyana, and they have two children.
 He served as the vice chairperson for KCCA FC from 2012 to 2015 and as a member of the board of directors for the Uganda Premier League in the same period.
 Ssewanyana is the co-owner and current chairperson of Katwe United FC.
-He personally played football at the National League level for Top TV FC from 2001 up until 2004 when he fractured his collar bone, the injury that all but ended his footballing career.
+He personally played football at the National League level for Top TV FC from 2001 up until 2004, when he fractured his collarbone, the injury that all but ended his footballing career.

-In September 2021, Allan Sewanyana was charged with murder.
+In September 2021, Allan Sewanyana was charged with murder linked to machette killings inthe Masaka su-regional -region.

 Awards and honours

 Ssewanyana has been awarded the following honours over the years: